Unexplained Fatigue, Weight Gain, Dry Skin and More?

 How thyroid function can affect your weight

-Hyperthyroidism occurs when there are too many hormones produced by the thyroid gland.
+Hyperthyroidism occurs when the thyroid gland produces excessive amounts of hormones.
 Hyperthyroidism causes the thyroid gland to produce excessive amounts of thyroid hormone.

 When you have hyperthyroidism, you might experience symptoms like increased appetite, fatigue, nervousness, heart palpitations, muscle weakness, rapid heartbeat, and weight gain.
 If left untreated, hyperthyroidism could lead to serious health problems such as heart failure, kidney damage, and even death.